Lossy Source Coding with Broadcast Side Information: main results

 \section{main results}

-This section provides an outer bound of the rate-distortion-bandwidth function as well as some inner bounds with additional assumptions. \begin{theorem} Given a joint distribution $P_{ST}$, for the lossy compression of the source $S$ with a helper who observes $T$ and communicates to the receiver through a degraded BC $P_{YZ|X},$ a quadruple $(R,D_1,D_2,\rho)$ is achievable only if for every distribution $P_{U|T}$, there exists a distribution $P_{\hat{S}_1|SV_1}P_{\hat{S}_2|SV_2}$ and Markov chains $(S,U)-T-V_2-V_1$ and $W-X-(Y,Z)$ such that $R\geq 0 $ and
+The main result characterizes the tradeoff between the sender’s compression rate, the helper’s broadcast bandwidth, and the reconstruction distortions at two receivers when side information is broadcast over a degraded channel.
+It shows that a layered (separation-based) scheme is optimal when the helper observes the source directly, yielding simple additive information constraints that fully describe the rate–distortion–bandwidth region. \begin{theorem} Given a joint distribution $P_{ST}$, for the lossy compression of the source $S$ with a helper who observes $T$ and communicates to the receiver through a degraded BC $P_{YZ|X},$ a quadruple $(R,D_1,D_2,\rho)$ is achievable only if for every distribution $P_{U|T}$, there exists a distribution $P_{\hat{S}_1|SV_1}P_{\hat{S}_2|SV_2}$ and Markov chains $(S,U)-T-V_2-V_1$ and $W-X-(Y,Z)$ such that $R\geq 0 $ and

 \end{theorem} \begin{remark} The outer bound uses a remote source argument that was also used in \cite{tian2010approximate,khezeli2015outer,yu2018distortion,reznic2006distortion}.
 The bound is motivated by the rate loss in the source coding with a helper problem.
 A simple example is the lossless source coding with a helper.
-The optimal region for this model is
+The optimal sender-helper rate region is the set of $(R,R_h)$ s.t.

 Only $I(S;V)$ bits out of $I(T;V)$ bits of information sent by the helper are useful for the sender.
-We provide an outer bound for the single receiver case in Appendix \ref{app: single user outer bound} for a better understanding. \end{remark} \begin{definition} Let $\mathcal{R}^{in}$ be the set of quadruple $(R,D_1,D_2,\rho)$ such that there exists a set of finite auxiliary random variables $(U_1,U_2,V_1,V_2,W)$ such that
+We provide an outer bound for the single receiver case in Appendix \ref{app: single user outer bound} for a better understanding. \end{remark} \begin{definition} Let $\mathcal{R}^{in}_{Se}$ be the set of quadruple $(R,D_1,D_2,\rho)$ such that there exists a set of finite auxiliary random variables $(U_1,U_2,V_1,V_2,W)$ such that

 with the joint distribution $P_{ST}P_{U_1U_2|S}P_{V_2|T}P_{V_1|V_2}P_WP_{X|W}P_{YZ|X}.$ Furthermore, there exist deterministic functions $h_1:\mathcal{U}_1\times\mathcal{V}_1 \to \hat{\mathcal{S}_1}, h_2:\mathcal{U}_1\times\mathcal{U}_2\times\mathcal{V}_2 \to \hat{\mathcal{S}_2}$ such that